iharhl/gaggia-pid-mod/README.md

 <img src="/docs/tests/shot-pull.png" alt="shot_pull" width="300" height="225">
 </p>

-Overall, the control system performs well for real-world use and outperforms the stock configuration.
+Overall, the controller is stable and the control system performs adequately for real-world use and outperforms the stock configuration.
 While the PID can definitely be tuned further, the current performance is satisfactory to me.

 ## Resources